astorfi/TensorFlow-World/docs/tutorials/1-basics/variables/README.rst

 Running the session
 -------------------

-All we did so far was to define the initilizers' ops and put them on the graph.
+All we did so far was to define the initializers' ops and put them on the graph.
 In order to truly initialize variables, the defined initializers' ops must be run in the session.
 The script is as follows: